| | | | | | | | | |

 Cornbread, for those of you who haven’t eaten this miracle of a dish before, is basically any quick bread that contains cornmeal and is leavened with baking powder as opposed to yeast.

-While cornbread is generally eaten all over the United States, it is highly popular in the South of the United States, and is widely eaten with barbecue and chili con carne.
+While cornbread is generally eaten all over the United States, it is highly popular in the South of the United States, and is widely eaten as the perfect side at a BBQ or with fried chicken, chili con carne, cozy beef stew, or a big bowl of soup.
 Sometimes it’s also used to make cornbread stuffing for Thanksgiving dinner.

 Skillet-baked or skillet-fried cornbread (also known simply as “skillet cornbread”) is a staple in Southern cuisine, and this essentially refers to a way of cooking cornbread in which the batter is basically poured into a previously-heated cast iron skillet and returned to the oven to bake until a crusty exterior is formed.